 In order to address the discrepancy in housing types, access to resources, and poor housing conditions reported by stakeholders, the County will actively seek funding for targeted rehabilitation efforts and investment in parks, transit, and housing creation to combat poverty and segregation in the unincorporated R/ECAPs (Action H-14).
-Additionally, the County will develop robust community plans for R/ECAP communities, beginning with Thermal and other Eastern Coachella Valley communities, where the need for investment is greatest (Action H-267).
-In 2021September 2020, Riverside County will apply for grant has applied for received REAP funding approval to commence the community planning effort in Thermal.
+Additionally, the County will develop robust community plans for R/ECAP communities, beginning with Thermal and other Eastern Coachella Valley communities, where the need for investment is greatest (Action H-27).
+In September 2020, Riverside County has applied for received REAP funding approval to commence the community planning effort in Thermal.
 This process will include extensive grass-roots outreach and engagement to involve community members in developing and implementing the community plan.